longmaoaiali/longmaoaiali.github.io/_posts/2023-07-05-Group-Addressed-Data-Frame.md

 #### 2.1.Multicast Enhancement Background

-> A STA transmitting an HE PPDU that carries a broadcast frame shall set the value of the **TXVECTOR parameter NOMINAL_PACKET_PADDING** to 16 µs.
-A STA transmitting an HE PPDU that carries a group addressed, but not broadcast, frame shall not set the value of the TXVECTOR parameter NOMINAL_PACKET_PADDING to a value that is less than that required for any of the recipients in the group.
->
 > Additional rules for group addressed frames. **An AP that transmits group addressed frames with an <HE-MCS, NSS> tuple where the HE-MCS is a mandatory HE-MCS and NSS = 1.**

 Group addressed Data frame only be sent with mandatory MCS and NSS=1, this is the reason why we transmit multicast to unicast function (**multicast enhancement**) in Host Driver.
 For High band group addressed traffic, mandatory MCS and NSS=1 can't meet the throughput requirement.